 4. Personal Competencies

 Repatriates often report that they changed for the better on an international assignment.
 They developed greater self-confidence and resilience to challenges, became more pro-active with a ‘‘can-do’’ attitude, and in general, increased their skills at motivating, planning and executing decisions.

 This list shows why the transformational aspect of an expatriate experience is such an effective springboard to accelerating your development as a global leader.
 Repatriates have a great deal to teach us – if we are ready and willing to take in their lessons.

-If you would like to learn more about the different knowledge areas, check out the IES and GCI assessments from the Kozai Group.
+If you would like to learn more about the different knowledge areas, check out the Global Capabilities Inventory (GCI) assessment or contact us.